Abhay-Kushwaha/Mongo-QuickShot/README.md

 $pop:          Removes the first or last element of an array
 $pull:         Removes all elements from an array that match the query
 $push:         Adds an element to an array
+$addToSet:     No redundency if the data already exists (better than push)
+$size:         To get the size of element selected in array
 ```
 - db.coll.find().count()
 - db.coll.find().limit(2)